Band representation, band connectivity and irreducibility: Symmetry analysis of Elementary Band Representations

-With the exception of high symmetry points on the surface of the Brillouin zone where $R{\rm\bf k}-{\rm\bf k}={\rm\bf g}_R\ne\bm{0}$, the decomposition is fixed everywhere in the Brillouin zone once the decomposition at $\Gamma$ point is specified.
+With the exception of HSPs on the surface of the BZ where $R{\rm\bf k}-{\rm\bf k}={\rm\bf g}_R\ne\bm{0}$, the decomposition of an EBR is fixed everywhere in the Brillouin zone once the decomposition at $\Gamma$ point is specified.
 Thus to establish the equivalence of band representations, we need to establish {\em the same decomposition at $\Gamma$ point as well as all other high symmetry points on the surface of the Brillouin zone where $R{\rm\bf k}-{\rm\bf k}={\rm\bf g}_R\ne\bm{0}$ occurs}.
-The decomposition rule here is much simpler than those stated in the original publication defining the band representations\cite{Zak}.
+The decomposition rule here only depends on the elements of $\tilde{\rm G}^{\rm\bf k}$ and the Wyckoff position with the summation over the translation subgroup factored out.
+It does not depend on lattice translation contained in $\tilde{{\rm G}}^{\bm{\tau},\alpha}$ or non-lattice translation ${\rm\bf v}$ contained in $\{R|{\rm\bf v+t}\}$.